byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 outputs = analyze(x, y, angles_of_attack; method=method)
 ```

-## NeuralFoil Translation from Python to Julia
+## NeuralFoil Method

 [NeuralFoil](https://github.com/peterdsharpe/NeuralFoil) is a multi-layer perceptron model of Xfoil.
-We provide a very basic translation of the `get_aero_from_coordinates` function from NeuralFoil via the `NeuralFoil` method type:
+We provide the Neuralfoil Method through the `NeuralFoil` method type and is accessed through the neuralfoil.jl:

 ```@docs
 FLOWFoil.NeuralFoil